richrawlings/aws-serverless-image-handler/docs/6_smart_cropping.md

 ## faces()

 Automatically detect and crop faces using Amazon Rekognition.
+Be sure to read the [AWS documentation](https://aws.amazon.com/rekognition/pricing/) regarding the pricing of Amazon Rekognition.

 #### Options